Balrog: Durin's Bane

-This Balrog appears in The Lord of the Rings, encountered by the Fellowship of the Ring in the Mines of Moria.
+This Balrog appears in The Lord of the Rings, encountered by the Company of the Ring in the Mines of Moria.
 It survived the defeat of Morgoth in the War of Wrath, escaping to hide beneath the Misty Mountains.
 For more than five millennia, the Balrog remained in its deep hiding place at the roots of Caradhras, one of the Mountains of Moria, until in the Third Age, the mithril-miners of the Dwarf-kingdom of Khazad-dûm disturbed it.
 The Balrog killed Durin VI, the Dwarf-King of Khazad-dûm, whereafter it was called Durin's Bane by the Dwarves.
 Avarice, principally for mithril, drove the dwarves to go too deep and awaken the Balrog.

 The Dwarves attempted to fight the Balrog, but its power was far too great for them.
 In their efforts to hold Khazad-dûm against it, many Dwarves were killed: Durin's successor Náin ruled for only a year.
 The survivors were forced to flee.
 This disaster reached the Silvan Elves of Lothlórien, many of whom fled the "Nameless Terror".
 From this time Khazad-dûm was known as Moria, Sindarin for "Black Pit" or "Black Chasm".

 For another 500 years, Moria was left to the Balrog; though according to Unfinished Tales, Orcs crept in soon after the Dwarves were driven out, leading to Nimrodel's flight.
 Sauron began to put his plans for war into effect, and he sent Orcs and Trolls to the Misty Mountains to bar the passes.

 During the reign of Thráin II, the Dwarves attempted to retake Moria in the War of the Dwarves and Orcs, culminating in the Battle of Azanulbizar before the eastern gate of Moria.
 This was a victory for the Dwarves, but the Balrog prevented them from reoccupying Moria.
 Dáin II Ironfoot, having slain the Orc Azog near the gate, perceived the terror of the Balrog within and warned Thráin that Moria was unachievable until some greater force could remove the Balrog.
 The Dwarves departed and resumed their exile.
 Despite Dáin's warning, Balin made another attempt to retake Moria.
 His party managed to start a colony, but was massacred a few years later.